Epic #77562: Misbehaviors with datetime values and timezones

 I think a really cool approach would be to enable TYPO3 to take dates older than 0.

 I planned working on it but never found the time yet and in the moment I never see any time-window in nearer future.

-#4 Updated by David Bruchmann about 2 years ago
+#4 Updated by David Bruchmann over 3 years ago

 To understand what's happening it might be helpful to know the history how the current date-handling was first created: